stem-piano/stem-piano-g-main/documentation/firmware_setup.md

 See https://www.pjrc.com/ for instructions related to the Teensy 4.1 Arduino setup.

+### Ethernet

+If using Ethernet.

+### QNEthernet

+Install if using QNEthernet.
+Not needed if using NativeEthernet.

+See *network.h* for the #define selecting the Ethernet library and recommendation of which library to use.
+The default is QNEthernet.

 ### Adafruit 2.8" TFT Display

 The display is optional.
 The firmware default is not including the display.